-Admirers and critics have written extensively about the film's "message” — search the Internet and you'll find hundreds of comments that describe particular scenes and discuss their symbolism.
+Terrence Malick's latest film, The Tree of Life, comes out this week on DVD.
+Beginning with its opening quotation from The Book of Job, through its 15-minute visual history of the universe, to its cryptic ending, this is a film that invites questions about "meaning" as well as the writer/director's intent.
+Admirers and critics have written extensively about the film's "message" -- search the Internet and you'll find hundreds of comments that describe particular scenes and discuss their symbolism.
 While many viewers seem perplexed by this movie, to me it offers a fairly straight-forward New Age message about life, death and the source of true consolation during the grieving process.

-“Always the beautiful answer who asks a more beautiful question” ~ e.e. cummings Like many good films, books or conversations, independent filmmaker Doug Block’s “The Kids Grow Up” can stimulate our own self-inquiry, leading us to ask ourselves questions about where we are with the topic presented.
-More than supplying answers, these kinds of works elicit personal examination, much as Block did in his excellent documentary, “51 Birch Street,” examining his parents’ marriage.
-In “The Kids Grow Up,” he provides an interesting road map of the terrain of one of mid-life’s milestones: when our kids leave home.
+“Always the beautiful answer who asks a more beautiful question” ~ e.e. cummings Like many good films, books or conversations, independent filmmaker Doug Block’s The Kids Grow Up can stimulate our own self-inquiry, leading us to ask ourselves questions about where we are with the topic presented.
+More than supplying answers, these kinds of works elicit personal examination, much as Block did in his excellent documentary, 51 Birch Street, examining his parents’ marriage.
+In The Kids Grow Up, he provides an interesting road map of the terrain of one of mid-life’s milestones: when our kids leave home.
 One of the many questions this film poses is what our lives as parents are going to be like after this bittersweet passage.

-The movie, “I Am” is a documentary made by Tom Shadyac (director of “Ace Ventura”) chronicling his quest to make sense out of life after a serious accident.
+I Am, a documentary by Tom Shadyac (Ace Ventura) chronicles his quest to make sense of his life after a serious accident.
+He puts two questions to well-known talking heads from diverse fields: “What’s wrong with the world? and "What can we do about it?”
 The film focuses on quantum physics, consciousness studies and social activism, as well as the effects of consumerism on humanity.
-The message put forth is to truly understand that we are all one and that by changing our beliefs, the world will in turn change.
-Human nature is referred to as being cooperative instead of competitive; I believe both qualities are to be found in humans.
-The film is one-sided, only exploring the “positive” side of human behavior to support its point of view.
+Its simplistic message is that we are all "one" and that by changing our beliefs, the world in turn will change; human nature is viewed as cooperative instead of competitive.
+In my view, human nature encompasses both qualities, and for this reason, I Am appears one-sided, exploring only the “positive” side of human behavior to support its point of view.